iluvjava/Maths/AMATH 581/BVP.md

 $$\psi\;'(\infty) = -\sqrt{\beta_n}\psi_n(\infty)$$ $$\psi\;'(-\infty) = \sqrt{\beta_n}\psi_n(-\infty)$$
 (2)

 This is a expression that can be interpreted computationally.
-What we did is we transformed a boundary conditons that cannot be interpreted computationally into a conditions that is suitable for computational purposes.
+What we did is we transformed a boundary conditions that cannot be interpreted computationally into a conditions that is suitable for computational purposes.

 This is the boundary conditions such that, once put into the simulations, the function will decay to zero at both end of the function.